Skip to content

 • Flexible Sorting: Sort by name, list creation date, last refreshed, or enabled status

-• Bulk Operations: Select multiple lists to enable, disable, or delete them simultaneously
+• Bulk Operations: Select multiple lists to enable, disable, delete, or convert them simultaneously

 • Detailed View: Expand lists to see rules, settings, creation date, and other properties